ioreka/uncommonplace/Star Trek.md

 Without the darkness, how would we recognize the light?
 Do not fear your negative thoughts.
 They are part of you.
 They are a part of every living being - even Vulcans. - Tuvok #darkness #emotion

 Commander, I don't think you can analyze love.
 It's the greatest mystery of all.
 No one knows why it happens, or doesn't.
 Love is a chance combination of elements.
 Any one thing might be enough to keep it from igniting - a mood, a glance... a remark.
 And if we could define love, predict it - it would probably lose its power. - Neelix #love

+Three books and ten reports is impressive, but quantity is less relevant than quality.
+You must be able to interpret the data and enjoy the process.
+Regardless, you require activities other than assimilating books and reports.
+A game of Kadis-kot, for example. - Seven of Nine #pursuit-of-knowledge #data #reading